Don’t sell yourself short; make sure you have a Google My Business profile.

 When someone searches for your business on Google, the information used in the setup of your GMB profile (name, address, phone number) is pulled from your Google My Business page and populated in the search engine results page.

-Your information can also display in local results when someone searches keywords related to your business.
+Your information can also be displayed in local results when someone searches keywords related to your business.
 As you can see above, these web agencies have their address, description, category, reviews, and pictures, all coming from their Google My Business page.

 Where Does Information From Your Google My Business Page Appear?